envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

+Q:: What is the "Security Misconfiguration" category about?
+A:: **A05:2021 - Security Misconfiguration**: This category has moved up from its previous ranking.
+It addresses issues related to misconfigurations in applications, which can lead to vulnerabilities.
+It now includes XML External Entities (XXE).

 #### Chapter 2 - How to Prevent?

 ### Part VII - A06:2021-Vulnerable and Outdated Components